 – Investopedia.com

 JustETF has a solid article answering why the EU has this directive.
-The article has a clear message and you notice this.
-It answers why US ETF’s aren’t an outstanding idea and why PRIIPs ETF regulation is thus good for the retail investor.
+The article has a clear message, and you notice this.
+It answers why US ETF’s aren’t an outstanding idea and why PRIIPs ETF regulation is thus suitable for the retail investor.
 I will not argue about whether PRIIPs ETF regulation is a good or bad thing for Europeans.
-It’s too late anyway and as a retail investor, we aren’t able to make a change anyway.
+It’s too late anyway, and as retail investors, we cannot make a change regardless.

 Instead, I’ll help in another way by answering the questions: